 - Stating unsupportable facts

 - No one has all documentation for everything they say.
 It is not reasonable to require proof from an atheist on everything said.
-Nevertheless, if you are going to state a fact or two, it is good to have the documentation at the tip of your tongue--at least occasionally or have access to it.
+Nevertheless, if you are going to state a fact or two, it is good to have the documentation at the tip of your tongue--at least occasionally, or have access to it.
 It adds to your credibility.
-Of course, you don't have to document everything, but if you have some illustrious fact to use, try to have it documented.
+Of course, you don't have to document everything, but if you have some illustrious fact to use, try and have it documented.

 - Never admitting when you are wrong